paoldilo/get_clean_data_prj1/README.md

 ## Transforming the data
 The scripts uses temporary variables to store the intermediate results from step 2 to step 4 of the assignment.
 The intermediate variable's number is minimized to keep memory occupation low.
 In details the following transformations have been performed on the data:

-2. Extracted only the measurements on the mean and standard deviation for each measurement
+- 2. Extracted only the measurements on the mean and standard deviation for each measurement 1  Variables called *...MeanFreq...* will not be considered as they are "weighted averages" as the codebook says and not means
+  2 Variables called *angle(...Mean...)* will not be considered as they are angles of means and not means
-3. Read the descriptive activity from file and applied them to the dataset 3a.
+- 3. Read the descriptive activity from file and applied them to the dataset
+- 3a.
 Added the activity & subject columns to the dataset as factors to obtain a complete dataset
-4. Appropriately labelled the data set with descriptive variable names.
+- 4. Appropriately labelled the data set with descriptive variable names.
-4a.
+- 4a.
 All short format abbreviations we substituted with a descriptive name (eg. "tBodyAcc-mean()-X" transformed in "Time Domain Body Acceleration Mean in Axis-X"
-5. Created a second, independent tidy data set with the average of each variable for each activity and each subject using data.table summarization.
+- 5. Created a second, independent tidy data set with the average of each variable for each activity and each subject using data.table summarization.

 ## Writing the output
 The script performs a final task of writing out the transformed dataset to a text file named **"Tidydataset.txt"**.